Panic-Manic/Panic-Manic/README.md

 - I don't mind Roleplays or anything, as long as you keep it respectful,, ! !

 **Note;;**
-- If I ignore your interaction, it’s not personal,, ! ! ↴
+- If I ignore your interaction or respond rudely, it’s not personal,, ! ! ↴
-- I might be multitasking, AFK / Semi-AFK, or just not in the mood,, Try again another time,, !!
+- I might be multitasking, AFK/semi-AFK, or just not in the mood… try again another time,, ♡
+- Although I speak Russian and German alongside English, I usually only respond in English,,
+- ↳ Even if you talk to me in either of the other two languages,, ! !

    [![spotify-github-profile](https://spotify-github-profile.kittinanx.com/api/view?uid=31pjv4w3ywdm6phx2qhsdtpj6tbm&cover_image=true&theme=novatorem&show_offline=true&background_color=3F704D&interchange=true&bar_color=3F704D#&bar_color_cover=false)](https://spotify-github-profile.kittinanx.com/api/view?uid=31pjv4w3ywdm6phx2qhsdtpj6tbm&redirect=true)